kai-li-1994/cml_unit_value/README.md

 Additionally, it has been financially supported by the **Institute of Environmental Sciences (CML), Leiden University**, which facilitated access to the **UN Comtrade database** for data collection and analysis.

+I would also like to acknowledge the contributions of the project leaders [Prof. Arnold Tukker](https://www.universiteitleiden.nl/en/staffmembers/arnold-tukker#tab-1) and [Dr. Hauke Ward](https://www.universiteitleiden.nl/en/staffmembers/hauke-ward).

 ## Copyright & License
 © 2025 Kai Li (Leiden University).
 All rights reserved.